CHINEDU-UZORUE/Analyzing-Electricity-Access/README.md

 ![Electricity Generation Types](gentype.png)
 - **Fossil Fuel Dominance**: Despite growth in renewables, fossil fuels remain the dominant source of electricity.
+Over the years, there was a gradual increase in the share of electricity generated from renewable sources, with fossil fuels remaining dominant in many countries.
+Nuclear generation, however, showed little overall growth.

 ### Top Electricity Generators (2022)
 ![Top Electricity Generators](genbar.png)